petroemil/Rx.Book/Draft.md

 #### Where

 The ability to do basic filtering on the events is incredibly useful especially in cases when your source is quite "noisy".
 What if you want to detect if your users are moving their pointer (mouse/touch/stylus/gaze/whatever) over a certain part of your UI?
-Your naive solution would be to subscribe to the `PointerMoved` event and in the eventhandler make a big `if` statement because you only care about certain positions.
+Your naive solution would be to subscribe to the `PointerMoved` event and in the event handler make a big `if` statement because you only care about certain positions.
 Let's assume you want to divide your UI to a grid of 100x100 pixel rectangles, and you only care about the cases when the user is moving his/her pointer within the diagonal rectangles, so where the rectangle's position is like x=y.

 ```csharp
 var source = Observable